 Mississippi Freedom Summer

 Much of the civil rights movement focused on voting rights.
 Since Reconstruction, Southern states had systematically denied African Americans the right to vote.
 Perhaps the worst example was Mississippi, the poorest state in the nation.
-Many Mississippi counties had no registered black voters.
-Blacks lived under the constant threat of violence.
+Many Mississippi counties had no registered black voters. black people lived under the constant threat of violence.
 Medgar Evers, a major civil rights leader in Mississippi, was murdered outside his home in 1963.

 In June, only days after arriving in Mississippi, three Freedom Summer workers disappeared.
 They had been arrested for speeding and then released.
 On August 4, their bodies were found buried on a farm.
 The discovery directed the media’s attention to Mississippi, just two weeks before the Democratic National Convention was scheduled to begin.